-Like pigeons, their droppings are often acidic and can contain mites and other disease.
-While they usually eat small fish and other marine life, they can also scavenge through exposed garbage of organic waste; creating extensive mess and damage.
+Like pigeons, their droppings are often acidic and can contain mites and other diseases.
+While they usually eat small fish and other marine life, they can also scavenge through exposed garbage or organic waste, creating extensive mess and damage.

 Seagulls are very social creatures and tend to flock together.
 Bird control measures in Melbourne are often required to prevent damage and mess that flocks will leave.

-INTERESTING FACT: Large flocks of seagulls have been responsible for several aviation incidents over time in Melbourne.
+INTERESTING FACT: Large flocks of seagulls have been responsible for several aviation incidents in Melbourne.

-Sparrows are well known bird species throughout the South-East of Australia.
-There are two particular types of sparrows that may require bird control in Melbourne.
+Sparrows are well-known bird species throughout the South-East of Australia.
+Two particular types of sparrows may require bird control in Melbourne.

-Their breeding season is early September to late February.
+Their breeding season is from early September to late February.

-To protect your property from unsightly bird droppings and increased noise from birds nesting homeowners in Melbourne often require bird proofing.
+Homeowners in Melbourne often require bird proofing to protect their property from unsightly bird droppings and increased noise from birds nesting.

-The Welcome Sparrow is an Australian native species that you may need to consider bird proofing for in Melbourne.
-They build mud nests mostly found under verandahs, under eaves and sometimes inside commercial buildings.
+The Welcome Sparrow is an Australian native species for which you may need to consider bird-proofing in Melbourne.
+They build mud nests, mostly found under verandahs, under eaves, and sometimes inside commercial buildings.

 English Starlings are an introduced species in Victoria that has earned its reputation as a pest for several reasons.
-They, like seagulls are very social and will often roost in flocks on buildings or roofs at night.
-Their largely acidic droppings deteriorate metal guttering, flashing, and valleys rendering bird proofing your gutter essential.
-Its nesting season is usually September to January but generally they live in these nesting sites all year round.
+They, like seagulls, are very social and often roost in flocks on buildings or roofs at night.
+Their largely acidic droppings deteriorate metal guttering, flashing, and valleys rendering bird-proofing your gutter essential.
+Its nesting season is usually September to January, but generally, they live in these nesting sites all year round.
 It is challenging to rid English Starlings from Melbourne areas once they are established.